EvictionLab/eviction-lab-website/content/eviction-tracking/memphis-tn.md

 # Changes in eviction filings

-Eviction filings in Memphis were higher than average in January and February of this year.<sup>1</sup>
+Eviction filings in Memphis ran at historical average in January and February of this year.<sup>1</sup> They began to fall in March and bottomed out at 18% of average in April.
+Filings have increased steadily since then.

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
-2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)
+1. Eviction filing data for Shelby County were collected by [LSC](https://www.lsc.gov/).
+Historical averages cover the years 2016-2019.